arvados/l7g/CGFv3-Schema.md

 Each CGF file is stored relative to a tiled genome library, with the tiles stored in each CGF file pointing into the tile library.

-The CGF is a compromise between compression and acessibility.
+The CGF is a compromise between compression and accessibility.

 From a high level perspective, CGF consists mainly of: